-According to the Ohio Revised Code, each Gifted Intervention Specialist is limited in the number of gifted students that may be enrolled in their course.
-In order to abide by the law, the Intervention Specialists have specific placement criteria for students invited to receive gifted services.
+According to the Ohio Revised Code, the district will follow a pre-determined placement criteria to determine placement in gifted services.
 Inquiries regarding these criteria may be directed toward the Building Principal, Gifted Intervention Specialist, or Gifted Coordinator.
 These standards for placement will differ between districts.
 A student receiving gifted services in a prior district is not guaranteed to receive gifted services at Licking Valley.